sympy/sympy-bot/README.md

 login as @sympy-bot, and go to https://github.com/settings/tokens/.
 Create a new token, checking only the `public_repo` box.
 Be sure to indicate in the description that the token is for Travis testing, and be sure to revoke any old tokens.
-The @sympy-bot user needs push access to this repo for the test to work.
+The @sympy-bot user needs to push access to this repo for the test to work.
 Then go to https://travis-ci.org/sympy/sympy-bot/settings and add the token as an environment variable for `TESTING_TOKEN`. **Make sure to set the variable as not visible in the build log.** The environment variable should